Need to talk? Call 1800 882 436.

 Key Facts

-• always placing your baby on their back when they sleep
+• Always place your baby on their back when they sleep.

-• keeping your baby away from cigarette smoke before and after birth
+• Keep your baby away from cigarette smoke before and after birth.

-• having your baby’s cot in your room for their first 6 to 12 months of life
+• Put your baby to sleep in their own cot in your room for at least the first 6 months of life.

 What is sudden unexpected death in infancy (SUDI)?

-Sudden unexpected death in infancy (SUDI) is a term used to describe the sudden and unexpected death of a baby that is less than 12 months old.
-It is used when the cause is not immediately obvious.
+Sudden unexpected death in infancy (SUDI) is a term used to describe the sudden and unexpected death of a baby under 12 months of age.
+It is used when the cause of death is not immediately obvious.

 • smothering by bedclothes